-At Steve the Bike Guy, we are committed to creating community by making connections through bicycles.
+Steve the Bike Guy is a full-service, independently owned bicycle shop committed to creating community by making connections through bicycles.

 Since their invention, bicycles have been used as tools for liberation, providing essential transportation as well as a means of escape, both physical and mental.
 Bikes can support the rebellion, inspire conversation and drive change.